 Professor of American Literature, Faculty of Arts

-During 2020-21 I'm teaching a first-year course on American literature and culture from 1830-1940 and a second-year course on business in American culture.
+During 2021-22 I'm teaching a first-year course on American literature and culture 1945 to the present and a second-year course on business in American culture.

 My main area of research is nineteenth-century American literature and print culture.
 My latest book is Herman Melville: Among the Magazines.
 It focuses on the writing Melville published in Putnam's… read more